axlsx-styler-gem/axlsx_styler/README.md

 If you try creating the same spreadsheet using only `axlsx`, you will find this is much more difficult.
 See this [See this example](./examples/vanilla_axlsx.md)

+# Contributing

+We use the `appraisal` gem for testing multiple versions of `axlsx`.
+Please use the following steps to test using `appraisal`.

+1. `bundle exec appraisal install`
+2. `bundle exec appraisal rake test`

 # Credits

 Created by Anton Sakovich - @sakovias